Introduction to Zen

 ZEN is the word for MEDITATION in Japanese.

-At Still Mind Zendo you can receive the instruction, the training, the encouragement and ongoing support, the challenge and the strong structure to undertake this practice.
+At Still Mind Zendo, you can receive the instruction, the training, the encouragement, the ongoing support, the challenge, and the strong structure necessary to fully undertake this meaningful practice.

 We hope you can join us to try it.